Mena, Arkansas: Recent history

 In the 1950s, a government program to stockpile manganese led to the reopening of local mines closed since the 1890s.
 The program ended in 1959, and the mines again closed.

 During the 1980s, drug smuggler Barry Seal moved his operations to the Mena Intermountain Municipal Airport, where he owned and operated many planes and helicopters, as well as advanced radar equipment.
 Seal also flew gun and drug smuggling missions between Mena and Nicaragua as part of a CIA scheme to support the Contras.
 Local law enforcement claimed that attempts to investigate the operation were blocked by the White House.

 On April 9, 2009, a large and violent tornado devastated the town, killing three and injuring thirty.
 Many homes and businesses were damaged or destroyed.
 The Arkansas National Guard was deployed to the affected area.
 The tornado was rated as a high-end EF3, with winds near 165 mi/h, and damages estimated at $25 million.

-Some of the businesses in the community are working to create a Downtown Arts District in Mena, anchored by the Mena Art Gallery at 607 Mena Street.
-The gallery is a non-profit organization which exhibits about 12 shows a year ranging from invitational to open shows featuring primarily local artists in a variety of media.
-There is also an annual Children's Exhibit and a High School Exhibit.
+Mena is the eastern end of the Talimena Scenic Drive, a route that extends to Talihina, Oklahoma.